-When planning a new website, or restructuring an existing one, how do you go about determining how your products, services, solutions, or ideas are presented?
+When planning a new website, or restructuring an existing one, how do you go about determining the way your products, services, solutions, or ideas are presented?
 How do you decide what to call different product groupings or subjects on your site?
-These concepts may seem very basic, but these can be some of the hardest questions to answer while developing a strategy for organizing a site.
+These concepts may seem very basic, but are key to developing an effective strategy for organizing your website.

 The Right Language